stanwood/framework-network-android/README.md

 after receiving a 401 for the initial request your callback will get the response code of the following originally intended request).

+Additionally/alternatively you can always subclass the `Authenticator` class and override `onAuthenticationFailed()` if you want to trigger special handling for failed authentication from which we couldn't recover with our default handling.

 We're looking forward to streamlining this as soon as the okhttp bug has been resolved.